Minh Mạng: Isolationist foreign policy

 Minh Mạng continued and intensified his father's isolationist and conservative Confucian policies.
-His father had rebuffed a British delegation in 1804 proposing that Vietnam be opened to trade; the delegation's gifts were not accepted and turned away.
-At the time, Vietnam was of no interest to the European powers, since most of the continent was engaged in the Napoleonic Wars.
-Nevertheless, Napoleon had seen Vietnam as a strategically important objective in the Anglo-French power struggle in Asia, as he felt that it would make an ideal base from which to contest the East India Company's foothold in the Indian subcontinent.
+At the start of his rule, Vietnam was of no interest to the European powers, since most of the continent was engaged in the Napoleonic Wars.
+Nevertheless, Napoleon had seen it as a strategically important objective in the Anglo-French power struggle in Asia, as he felt that it would make an ideal base from which to contest the East India Company's foothold in the Indian subcontinent.
 With the restoration of the Bourbon monarchy and the final exile of Napoleon in 1815, the military scene in Europe quieted and French interest in Vietnam was revived.
 Jean-Baptiste Chaigneau, one of the volunteers of Pigneau de Behaine who had helped Gia Long in his quest for power, had become a mandarin and continued to serve Minh Mạng, upon whose ascension, Chaigneau and his colleagues were treated more distantly.
 He eventually left in November 1824.
 In 1825, he was appointed as French consul to Vietnam after returning to his homeland to visit his family after more than a quarter of a century in Asia.
 Upon his return, Minh Mạng received him coldly.
 The policy of isolationism soon saw Vietnam fall further behind the pace of technology and become more vulnerable to outside encroachment as political stability returned to continental Europe, allowing European powers free hand to once again direct their attention towards increasing their influence in Asia.
-With his Confucian orthodoxy, Minh Mạng shunned all western influence and ideas as hostile and avoided all contact.
+With his Confucian orthodoxy, Minh Mạng shunned all Western influence and ideas as hostile and avoided all contact.